brianpm/hacknostics/util/README.md

 ## `xy_2.py`
 Follows the NCL examples for multiple line plot with varying colors, thicknesses, and markers [http://www.ncl.ucar.edu/Applications/xy.shtml].
 In this one, I do not try to replicate all the styling of NCL.
 Instead, I tried to achieve some of the same customizations in the lines, and showed a couple of ways that you could do them.
 I think these examples start to show how python can achieve the same level of customization in a more compact form.

+## `bar_1.py`
+STATUS: *INCOMPLETE*

+This is the beginning of the bar examples, following the NCL ones.
+Kind of messy right now.

 ## `map_example.py`
 A fairly bare-bones script that makes a map that is not too ugly.